faberNovel/ccios/README.md

 ## Configuration

 Each project is different.
-You can configure the paths on disk, and the groups in the xcodeproj for the new files.
+You can configure the groups to use in the xcodeproj for the new files.

 Create a file `.ccios.yml` at the root of your project.